 In total there were 157 respondents to the questionnaire.
 New Zealand received 126 completed responses and South Africa received 31.
-These numbers proved to be sufficient for the use of CCA because the level of agreement (mean competence scores >= 0.5) and eigen value ratios (> 3.0) obtained in all cohorts (New Zealand, South Africa, commercial, recreational users) wereas above the required twenty-eight people per group (refer to Table 1).
-It was possible to establish consensus models despite the different participation rates and small sample sizes because in CCA validity is a function of level of agreement (Weller 2007).
+These numbers proved to be sufficient for the use of CCA because of the level of agreement (mean competence scores) and eigen value ratios obtained in the New Zealand and South African cohorts.
+It was possible to establish consensus models despite the different participation rates (refer to Section 4.2).
 A demographics related section was added as a part of the questionnaire.
 This enabled the present study to have insights into some crucial information that could explain trends observed in the CCA.
-These results are given in Figure 1, 2 and Appendix 1.
+These results are given in

+Figure 1 and Appendix 1.
 The questions are listed from A to G together with the total responses.

-In New Zealand most respondents classified themselves as recreational users (~84%).
+In New Zealand the majority of respondents classified themselves as recreational users (~84%).
 South Africa had a similar result but with a much larger percentage of respondents being commercial users (~42%) versus the majority recreational users (~57%).
 These results are particularly interesting given the next set of questions (refer to Appendix 1, Questions B and C).
 In New Zealand, most of the respondents did in fact have both theoretical and practical ocean/ maritime related training (~70% and 68% respectively).
 Even more so in South Africa, with ~73% and 82% of respondents receiving theoretical and practical training respectively.
 Thus, it is not only individuals engaging with the ocean in a professional manner that received ocean related training at some point in their lives.
-This could also mean that even though people work in an ocean related industry (technically commercial users), their relationship with metocean forecasts are for recreational purposes.
+This could also mean that even though people work in an ocean related 230 industry (technically commercial users), their relationship with metocean forecasts are for recreational purposes.
 There thus might also exist a disconnect between metocean forecasts used professionally (possibly from other specialised, commercial providers and not the same tools used recreationally) versus freely available tools, platforms and products.
-These thoughts then lead to the next section of questions related to metocean forecasting platform usage and experience (refer to Figure 1, Questions D and E).
+These thoughts then lead to the next section of questions related to metocean forecasting platform usage and experience (refer to

+Figure 1, Questions D and E).